 If you’ve got a small event that you’d like to hold outdoors, the park is a great spot.
 The picturesque park is the perfect spot for prom, engagement, wedding or other special occasion photos with a bridge, attractive foliage and the Fuzhou Ting - a cool pavilion at the center of the park donated by Tacoma’s sister city, Fuzhou, China.
 The Fuzhou Ting measures 30 x 40-feet and was donated to the city of Tacoma by its sister city Fuzhou, China.
 The pavilion has benches inside the structure where you can sit and enjoy the view, but as a rental facility, it provides space for up to 100 people between the actual pavilion and the space around the edge of the pavilion.
 The Fuzhou Ting is available for rent from June 1 through September 30.

 The Chinese Reconciliation Park has also served as the base for the Tacoma Moon Festival in recent years.
 During the Moon Festival, lighted lanterns are set afloat into the sky—quite a sight over the Puget Sound.
+And it's not a bad place to look for glass orbs, medallions and other hidden treasures during Monkeyshines, which usually happens in late January or February.

 Bonus, from the park, you can continue along the walking path that starts at the park onto the Ruston Way walking path, which goes for about two miles along the Puget Sound.
 Than then connects to Point Ruston's walking paths, which takes you another few miles and will eventually connect to Point Defiance.